Last updated on November 9th, 2023

-The carbon fiber construction helps, but it’s a tripod that also features a waterproof sealing system.
+The carbon fiber construction helps, but it’s a tripod with a waterproof sealing system.
 It’s compatible with an Arca Swiss-type ball head as well.

-When we took out the Siriu AM-2 series tripod in the fields, what stood out the most is the product’s precision construction.
+When we took out the Siriu AM-2 series tripod in the fields, what stood out the most was the product’s precision construction.